 Plagiarism is the act of taking and/or using the ideas, work, and/or writings of another person as one’s own.
-Plagiarism occurs both when the words of another (in print, electronic, or any other medium) are reproduced without acknowledgment and when the ideas or arguments of another are paraphrased in such a way as to lead the reader to believe that they originated with the writer.
+Plagiarism occurs both when the words of another (in print, electronic, or any other medium) are reproduced without acknowledgement and when the ideas or arguments of another are paraphrased in such a way as to lead the reader to believe that they originated with the writer.

 Cheating is an act of dishonesty with the intention of obtaining and/or using information in a fraudulent manner.
+Examples of cheating include:

 - Other forms of fabrication may include unauthorized collaboration or submitting the same paper or portions of the same paper to two different courses without the consent of current instructor.

 Academic Integrity Policy Application to all Students

 The University’s academic integrity policy applies to all students enrolled in courses at the University.
 All forms of academic misconduct at SAU will be regarded as serious and may result in the student being expelled from the University.

 Faculty will place in every course syllabus the following language: